aboutcode-org/nuget-inspector/README-dev.rst

 To run the tests:

-- Run build.sh to create a Linux build
+- Run ./build.sh to create a Linux build
-- Run ./configure once to setup the Python evnvironment used for testing
+- Run ./configure --dev once to setup the Python evnvironment used for testing
 - Run pytest with::

      venv/bin/pytest -vvs